goreleaser/goreleaser/www/content/homebrew.md

 weight: 90
 ---

-After releasing to GitHub, GoReleaser can generate and publish a _homebrew-tap_ recipe into a repository that you have access to.
+After releasing to GitHub (GitLab is not supported yet), GoReleaser can generate and publish a _homebrew-tap_ recipe into a repository that you have access to.

 The `brew` section specifies how the formula should be created.